anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In a similar fashion, the pledge MUST accept the Registrar-Agent LDevID certificate provisionally.
 See also {{Section 5 of !RFC8995}} on "provisional state".

-For asserting agent-proximity, the Registrar-Agent LDevID certificate MUST belong the same domain as the registrar LDevID certificate, i.e., MUST possess a common domain trust anchor.
+For the Agent-Proximity Assertion, the Registrar-Agent LDevID certificate MUST belong the same domain as the registrar LDevID certificate, i.e., MUST possess a common domain trust anchor.
-Akin to the proximity assertion in the BRSKI case, the agent-proximity provides pledge proximity evidence to the MASA.
+Akin to the Proximity Assertion in BRSKI {{!RFC8995}}, the Agent-Proximity Assertion provides pledge proximity evidence to the MASA.
-But additionally, agent-proximity allows the domain registrar to be sure that the PVR collected by the Registrar-Agent was in fact collected by the Registrar-Agent, to which the registrar is connected to.
+But additionally, the Agent-Proximity Assertion allows the domain registrar to be sure that the PVR collected by the Registrar-Agent was in fact collected by the Registrar-Agent to which the registrar is connected.